dymodi/dymodi.github.io/Research/Literature-Reviews/Beacon-Localization-Related-Works.md

 * Low energy consumption (especially compared with Wi-Fi postitioning).
 [5][8]
 * High refresh rate.
 [5]

+### Methods summary:

+Path loss equation used to estimate distances: [1],

+Trilateraiton based on distances to multiple nearby beacons: [1],

+Particle filter: [1],

+### Review for each paper:

+[1] is a demo paper that build a small indoor system with pass loss equation, trilateration and particle filtering.
+Trilateration in this paper seems more like a wighted sum of nearby beacons.
+No details of particle filter is included in the paper.

 Localization method: (Mechanism based methods are also called determinisitic methods)

 1. Mechanism based.
 Optimization based on trilateration.
 [1]
 2. Mechanism based.
 Multi-Range based on different transmission power.
 [2]
 3. Data based.
 Artitifial neural networking.[3]